amit17133129/amit17133129/README.md

 ## About Me ✍

  I m <b> Amit Sharma</b>, a pursuing <b>Computer Science Engineer</b> And Works For [<b></b>](http://thecyberzine.com/) under the mentorship of [<b>Dr. Preeti Mishra</b>](http://thecyberzine.com/founder.html).
-The Group researches at Security Solutions.
 As a professional, I have the immense aptitude for learning and the ability to adapt and excel in a multicultural environment.
 As a person, I am friendly and good at motivating people in a team environment.
 With my hard work, I developed effective research and analytical skills as well as the ability to meet deadlines under pressure.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>